ctoec/ecis-experimental/README.md

 There is no step 3.

 ## Setup - Docker (compose)
-Right now, the docker-compose project allows for rapid development of the client and server side applications with sql-server backend.
-Will not at present work with VSCode for debugging -- that's to come (probably)!

 __NOTE:__ If you are developing on a Windows machine, you need to set the `DOCKER_ON_WINDOWS` environment variable.
 The rest of the commands will be the same if followed directly from the README.
 If you use `docker-compose` directly, you will need to specify the windows compose file.
 That is, you must use `docker-compose -f docker-compose-windows.yaml`.

 ### Step 1